 If you're interested in working with HCS on a collaborative project of some kind, let us know by sending an e-mail to info (at) hcs (.harvard.edu).

 - FAS IT provides HCS with a number of basic services including space, technical advice, and a budget for purchasing production hardware.
 We're grateful to FAS IT and particularly to FAS CIO Larry Levine for standing behind many of our projects.

-SOCH provides HCS with office space (come visit us on Tuesdays from 8-10 in SOCH 307!) and has also been very helpful in scheduling, promoting, and supporting (read: feeding) several HCS events geared towards educating users of HCS Account Services.
+- SOCH provides HCS with office space and has also been very helpful in scheduling, promoting, and supporting (read: feeding) several HCS events geared towards educating users of HCS Account Services.

 - HCS provided several seminars to students of CS 50 to help them get up to speed on working in UNIX-like environments.
 Additionally, HCS provided support for approximately 130 students or groups of students who chose to do their final projects using web-based technologies.